Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 which means `2` is the Kind ID for non-durable merely-virtual "scalarMapStore", instances of which will have vrefs like `o+v2/${collectionID}`.

-Each new store, regardless of type, is allocated the next available Collection ID.
+Each new store, regardless of type, is allocated the next available collectionID [counter](#counters).
 This is an incrementing integer that starts at 1, and is independent of the "Export ID" numberspace used by exported Remotables and Kind IDs.
 The same Collection ID numberspace is shared by all collection types.
 So unlike virtual objects (where the instanceID in `o+v${kindID}/${instanceID}` is scoped to `o+v${kindID}`), for collections the collectionID in `o+v${collectionType}/${collectionID}` is global to the entire vat.
 No two stores will have the same collectionID, even if they are of different types.

 The interpretation of a vref therefore varies based on whether the initial "type" portion before a slash (`o+v${exportID}` or `o+d${exportID}`) identifies a collection type or a virtual object kind: